Geometric masking in AGN jets and its implications for unification and blazar physics: 2. The Physical Mechanism

 \section{2.
 The Physical Mechanism}

 The Geometric Masking scenario arises from the interplay between relativistic beaming and the spectral properties of distinct jet components.
-We consider a two-component structure: (1) a soft-spectrum Mask (sheath/envelope), such as emission from cooled electrons, strongly modulated by geometry; and (2) a hard-spectrum Core (spine), stochastic and associated with fresh particle acceleration at shocks, either less strongly beamed or intrinsically fainter than the boosted mask.
+I assume a two-component structure: (1) a soft-spectrum Mask (sheath/envelope) from cooled electrons, strongly modulated by geometry; and (2) a hard-spectrum Core (spine) from fresh shock acceleration, which is less beamed or intrinsically fainter.